Audio Studio Orientations

-3. Every time you shoot, update both hard drives so you have two complete records of everything you’ve shot.
+3. Every time you shoot, update what you've shot in two places so you have two complete records of everything you’ve shot.

 6. Take good care of hard drives (see below).

-Not all Digital Foundations students go on to take other Cinema and Media Studies (CAMS) production classes or become CAMS majors, so it’s seen as potentially unfair to expect Digital Foundations students to buy two hard drives to take the class, although it’s just as disruptive for Digital Foundations students when their hard drives fail.
-Current hard drives come offer far more than double the space needed to take Digital Foundations.
-For this reason, Digital Foundations students may be asked to partner with one another for the whole term in order to back up each other’s work.
+Not all Digital Foundations students go on to take other Cinema and Media Studies (CAMS) production classes or become CAMS majors, so it’s seen as potentially unfair to expect Digital Foundations students to buy two hard drives to take the class (although it’s just as disruptive for Digital Foundations students when their hard drives fail).
+Current hard drives offer far more than double the space needed to take Digital Foundations.
+For this reason, Digital Foundations students may be asked to partner with one another for the term in order to back up each other’s work (the "backup buddy" system).